username-amp/username-amp/README.md

 ---

 ## 🌟 Fun Facts
 - 🤖 AI is my jam, but math?
 Nah, I leave that to the calculators
 - 🕰️ Obsessed with throwing it back to historical themes for e-commerce
 - ⚡ Fun Fact: I wanna build an AI-powered trading system to help students bag those benefits
+- 💻 Currently trying to level up my project management game while juggling deadlines like a pro
+- 📚 Always learning and experimenting—JavaScript is my latest playground!
+- 🌐 I’m on a mission to build the most epic historical-themed e-commerce platform, one line of code at a time

 ---